SamG101-Developer/SPP-Primer-3/Writerside/topics/Memory-Model.md

 These laws apply to **overlapping** borrows.
 An overlapping borrow is where one borrow inclusively contains another borrow.
-That is, the memory location that the second borrow points to, is within the memory location that the first borrow points to, or vice-versa.
+That is, the memory location that the second borrow points to, is within the memory location that the first borrow points to, or vice versa.

 For example, `x.a` overlaps `x`, because `x` contains `x.a`.
-Therefore, if `x.a` is borrowed mutably, then `x` cannot be borrowed in any way, and vice-versa.
+Therefore, if `x.a` is borrowed mutably, then `x` cannot be borrowed in any way, and vice versa.
 However, `x.a` and `x.b` do not overlap, because they are separate memory locations and do not contain each other.
 As such, `x.a` and `x.b` can be borrowed in any way simultaneously.

 | Memory Region (X) | Memory Region of Attributes | Part  |